Seffarino/ChickenAPI/README.md

 # Structure
 -
--config - the server configuration files
+-config - the server configuration files\n
--controller - the api logic middlewares
+-controller - the api logic middlewares\n

 -logs - the server logs
 -middlewares - not CRUD middlewares
 -models - the database model